School Social Workers

-The goal of the social work program is to partner directly with families, educators, students, and our communities to address and overcome barriers to academic achievement at the elementary level.
+The goal of the social work program is to partner directly with families, educators, students, and our communities to address and overcome barriers to academic achievement.
 Ultimately this partnership provides the necessary support and guidance that are essential to academic success and sound life decisions.

 They do this by providing individual, small group and family support.
 Sessions focus on: